Jungle Scout Review: Is It The Best Amazon Product Research Tool?

 Here's a look at the search results when I left everything unchecked and all of the settings at their default levels:

 As you can see, not everything is a helpful result.

 For example, “gildan 18500 pullover hoodie” is a branded term because “Gildan” is a clothing brand.
 So obviously, you can't create a Gildan shirt anymore than you can create a pair of Nike shoes.

-So a little bit of brain power is needed to decipher the results you get in Niche Hunter, as you only want to spend time on keywords that don't contain a brand name.
+That means a little bit of brain power is needed to decipher the results you get in Niche Hunter, as you only want to spend time on niche keywords that don't contain a brand name.